 - 3.3.3 When calculating the cross-curves of stability, the volume of timber cargo on deck may be included in the calculation with full breadth and height and permeability of 0,25 corresponding to the stowed lumber. - 3.3.4 The Stability Booklet shall include data to enable the master to estimate the ship's stability when carrying a timber cargo on deck the permeability of which differs substantially from 0,25.
 Where the approximate permeability is not known, at least three values shall be adopted, namely, 0,25, 0,4 and 0,6.
-The latter two values specify the permeability range for the stowed round timber where the larger log diameter corresponds to the higher permeability. - 3.3.5 The corrected initial metacentric height of timber carriers shall be not less than 0.1 m all through the voyage with loading conditions as mentioned under 3.3.1.1 3.3.1.4, and not less than 0.15 m with loading conditions as mentioned in 3.3.1.5 and 3.3.1.6.
+The latter two values specify the permeability range for the stowed round timber where the larger log diameter corresponds to the higher permeability. - 3.3.5 The corrected initial metacentric height shall be not less than 0,1 m in loading conditions mentioned in 3.3.1.1 3.3.1.4, and not less than 0,15 m in loading conditions mentioned in 3.3.1.5 and 3.3.1.6.

-With loading conditions as mentioned under 3.3.1.1 - 3.3.1.4, the righting lever curve of timber carriers shall be in compliance with the following specific requirements:
+In loading conditions mentioned in 3.3.1.1 - 3.3.1.4, the righting lever curve shall be in compliance with the following specific requirements: